B92: 2012–2017

-At last on 18 December 2016, the cable channel B92 Info has ceased to exist.
+And then on 18 December 2016, the cable channel B92 Info ceased operations and was replaced by Prva World.

 2017–2020: Rename to O2

-In late October 2014, Serbian newspaper Blic reported that TV B92 will be possibly renamed to O2 TV (stylized O2.TV) by the end of 2014, with the result made after a petition made by former TV B92 employees telling the network to change its name, and around 1,500 people signed for the petition.
+In late October 2014, Serbian newspaper Blic reported that TV B92 will be possibly renamed to OTV by the end of 2014, with the result made after a petition made by former TV B92 employees telling the network to change its name, and around 1,500 people signed for the petition.
 One last step by that decision was the removal of the Serbian most popular political late-night talk show Utisak nedelje.
 Many public figures and media organizations protested stating that the removal of talk show was politically motivated by the ruling leader Aleksandar Vučić.
 TV B92 denied those claims labeling them as "false claims".
 Three months later, talk show author Olja Bećković confirmed those claims and accused Vučić as a man behind the removal of the talk show.

 The planned channel was said to be an entertainment-oriented TV station, but the logo and was unknown at the time.
 It was also said that the change would not affect the cable channel B92 Info, "which will continue to air with this name", and Radio B92 would continue to work in the same format.

 Three years later on 11 September 2017, TV B92 completed the proposed re-branding and started broadcasting under the name of O2.TV.
-It was also announced that the web portal b92.net would continue operating.
+It was also announced that the web portal b92.net would continue operating unchanged, while O2.TV would launch a separate website.